 Experience Blue Zone wellness.

-Nicoya is known as one of the world’s “Blue Zones,” an area where locals live noticeably longer and healthier lives.
+The Nicoya Peninsula is one of five of the world’s “Blue Zones,” an area where locals live measurably longer and healthier lives.
 This is thanks in part to the stunning natural environment around them.
-The abundance of nutrient-rich fruits is a staple of the Nicoyan blue zone diet, and may explain why the region’s cancer rate is the lowest in the country.
+The abundance of nutrient-rich fruits is a staple of the Nicoya blue zone diet and may explain why the region’s cancer rate is the lowest in the country.
 Spending a week there could do wonders for your mind, body, and soul!

 Discover Nicoya wildlife.

-Travelers appreciate the abundant wildlife that come to shore and that which swims shallow and deep nearby.
-The peninsula offers a variety of ecosystems with every opportunity to view nature: monkeys, coatis, sloths, marine turtles, parrots, countless species of birds, iguanas, dolphins, marlin, and manta rays are just a few of the marvelous creatures here to discover.
-The waters here are beloved for scuba diving and sport fishing, kayaking, boating and surfing.
+Travelers appreciate the abundant wildlife that comes to shore and that which swims shallow and deep nearby.
+The peninsula offers a variety of ecosystems with every opportunity to view nature: monkeys, coatis, sloths, marine turtles, parrots, countless species of birds, iguanas, dolphins, marlins, and manta rays are just a few of the marvelous creatures here to discover.
+The waters here are beloved for scuba diving and sportfishing, kayaking, boating, and surfing.

 More recently, it has become a popular spot for a “digital detox,” taking a break from the technology that permeates modern life.
 The lifestyle here is simple, and the area is home to some of the most active, well-nourished, hard-working people on earth.